This is a foreign exchange guide to Hungary, the Hungarian Forint currency plus sending HUF transfers and travel tips.

 Sending money to Hungary

 When searching around for information on how to get a good exchange rate when sending money to Hungary you need to start with finding out the latest Hungarian Forint foreign-transfer exchange rate.

 Then compare your bank's exchange rates to several licensed FX providers exchange rate and fees to see how much you can save (we make that calculation easy here).

-Getting a better deal when sending money to Hungary
+Get a better deal for foreign transfers to Hungary

 When sending money to Hungary it’s important to compare your bank’s rates & fees with those we have negotiated with our partner money transfer providers.
 To get a better deal you should follow these 4 simple steps :